-To understand how this partial knowledge of friends of friends improves search, we analyze its impact on search metrics.
+To demonstrate how the awareness of i-friends improves search, we analyze its impact on search metrics.
 We start with the distance.
-Let’s assume that the target, denoted as node $t$, is at the distance of $r$ km from the node $n$ currently holding the folder.
-A ring centered at node $n$ and defined by circles of radii of $3r/2$ and $r/2$, respectively, has the area of $2\pi r^2$.
-The circle center at node $g$ of radius $r/2$ and area $\pi r^2/4$ contains all nodes that are distant at most $r/2$ from the target and it contains on average 1/8 of all nodes in the considered ring.
+Let the distance from the node $n$ holding the folder to the target, $t$, be $r$ km.
+An annulus defined by two circles with radii of $3r/2$ and $r/2$, centered at node $n$ has the area of $2\pi r^2$.
+The circle centered at node $t$ of radius $r/2$ and area $\pi r^2/4$ contains all nodes that are distant at most $r/2$ from the target and it contains on average 1/8 of all nodes in the considered annulus.
 A randomly chosen point in this circle has an average distance to the target of $r/3$.
-Since the average number of friends for a node is 12, the cumulative fraction of friends counted from the most distant ring to the closer ones to the node holding the folder has to be at least 66:67\% in order to have at least on node inside the circle around the target.
-Using Table~\ref{tab:FriendDistanceDistrUSO}, we find that this happens at the ring with an outer distance of 25 km and the expected reduction of distance to the target in one step is just 500 km.
-However, even with knowledge of FoF limited to 12 randomly chosen FoF per friend, the average number of FoF known to a node is $125.3$.
-The average distance between the starting and the target node is 1,880 km.
-At this distance, the target is in the next two last ring with inner radius of 1,600 km and outer radius of 3,200 km which contains $36.4\%$ of FoF, so on average 5.7 FoF nodes in the circle of 940 km from the target.
-Thus, the expected distance of the closest FoF node to target is 210 km.
-It takes on average more than three steps to get so close to the target using direct friends knowledge.
+With the average number of friends of a node being 12, the cumulative fraction of friends counted from the most distant annulus to the closer ones to the current folder sender is at least 2/3.
+For the annulus with an outer distance of 25 km, the expect number of noode inside the circle around the target is at least according to Table~\ref{tab:FriendDistanceDistrUSO}.
+Thus, The expected reduction of the distance to target in a single step is 500 km.